Equinox Gold (EQX)

 Susan Toews, General Counsel & Corporate Secretary

-Susan Toews has served as General Counsel of Equinox Gold since March 2018.
-She possesses nearly 30 years of legal and business experience from in-house, regulatory, and private practice roles, with knowledge of mining in multiple countries.
-Prior to Equinox Gold, she was Vice President Legal Affairs, Corporate Secretary at New Gold Inc. Before her time at New Gold, Ms. Toews was Corporate Secretary for Peak Gold Ltd. (which merged with New Gold in 2008) and General Counsel for EGX Canada Inc.
+Susan Toews has served as General Counsel of Equinox Gold since March 2018 and as Corporate Secretary since 2018.
+She has nearly 30 years of legal and business experience from in-house, regulatory, and private practice roles, with knowledge of mining in Canada, the United States, Mexico, Brazil, Australia, and Chile.
+Prior to Equinox Gold, Ms. Toews worked at New Gold Inc. from July 2008 as Vice President Legal Affairs, Corporate Secretary, and as a consultant.
+She was also Corporate Secretary for Peak Gold Ltd. (which merged with New Gold in 2008) and General Counsel for EGX Canada Inc., an emerging stock exchange for real estate-related securities.

 AI Analysis | Feedback